opsdroid/opsdroid/docs/configuration-reference.md

 ### Install Location

 All modules are installed from git repositories.
-By default if no additional options are specified opsdroid will look for the repository at `https://github.com/opsdroid/<moduletype>-<modulename>.git`.
+By default, if no additional options are specified opsdroid will look for the repository at `https://github.com/opsdroid/<moduletype>-<modulename>.git`.

-However if you wish to install a module from a different location you can specify one of the following options.
+However, if you wish to install a module from a different location you can specify one of the following options.

 #### Git Repository

-A git url to install the module from.
+A git URL to install the module from.

 ```yaml
 connectors: